-CO2 fertilization.
-There is little doubt that increasing atmospheric CO2 can increase C uptake, and possibly C sinks, but the magnitude and the spatial distribution of these impacts are still debated (Morgan et al., 2004; Körner et al., 2006).
-Based on fundamental physiology and climate interactions we know that the CO2 fertilization effect is not uniform through the world's ecosystems and that it is likely to result in the largest sink enhancement in the tropics.
-Ciais et al. (2005a) using a combination of biogeochemical modeling, atmospheric measurements and forest inventories showed that CO2 fertilization could explain as much as 100% of the biospheric tropical sink which, with large uncertainties, is estimated to be of similar magnitude but of opposite sign as emissions from deforestation, 1-2 GtC yr-1 (Sabine et al., 2004).
+There is little doubt that increasing atmospheric $CO_2$ can increase C uptake, and possibly C sinks, but the magnitude and the spatial distribution of these impacts are still debated (Morgan et al., 2004; Körner et al., 2007).
+Based on fundamental physiology and climate interactions we know that the $CO_2$ fertilization effect is not uniform through the world's ecosystems and that it is likely to result in the largest sink enhancement in the tropics.
+Ciais et al. (2005a) using a combination of biogeochemical modeling, atmospheric measurements and

+Table 1 - Sink and source processes contributing to the net global C balance Driven by atmospheric and climate variability and change Driven by land-use change and management CO 2 fertilization Vegetation regrowth, thickening and encroachment N fertilization by N deposition Afforestation and reforestation Plant growth suppression by air pollution Deforestation Changes in plant production due to climate change/variability Agricultural conversion, crop management and other land-use changes affecting soil carbon Changes in soil respiration due to climate change/variability Erosion and carbon burial in water bodies Natural disturbances (wildfire, insect attacks, cyclones) Others such as changes in harvest and fire cycles, etc. Others such as vegetation shifts, global dimming, etc. This is based on a next what is hidred is discussed on a literation of the set of a literation of the set of t forest inventories showed that CO2 fertilization could explain as much as 100% of the biospheric tropical sink which, with large uncertainties, is estimated to be of similar magnitude but of opposite sign as emissions from deforestation, 1-2 GtC year-1 (Sabine et al., 2004).
 CO2 fertilization could also explain 50% of the Siberian sink, but only as much as 10% of the European sink.
-In Europe, other processes are likely to play a larger role such as: i) management practices, including the regrowth of forests after heavy logging and abandonment of agricultural land during the 20th century, ii) N deposition, and iii) changes in climate variability and disturbances.
+In Europe, other processes are likely to play a larger role such as: (i) management practices, including the regrowth of forests after heavy logging and abandonment of agricultural land during the 20th century, (ii) N deposition, and (iii) changes in climate variability and disturbances.